 Ailsa Lipscombe has the words Per Aspera Ad Astra tattooed across her forearm.
 It’s Latin for “through hardship to the stars,” and Ailsa knows a lot about what that means.

 Now 25, Ailsa has been in pain for twelve years.
 At age thirteen, she fell over at a bus stop and twisted her ankle.
 It was a bad injury, but it should have healed quickly.
 But the pain spread.
 Her leg became swollen, purple, and freezing cold.

-Feminism, Weight Lifting and Crohn’s Disease – Kate Montgomery is the one of the most badass women I know.
+Feminism, Weight Lifting and Crohn’s Disease – Kate Montgomery fights for her body

 Wearing a t-shirt that says Wild Feminist, a massive smile, and a tiny silver dumbbell around her neck proclaiming “Me vs Me,” Kate Montgomery is no one’s picture of chronic illness.

 The 34-year old was diagnosed with Crohn’s Disease at 22.
 The necklace is a description of the power play between herself and her body; a fight she’s come close to losing multiple times.